telecons-developers/MConHudSDK-iOS/README.md

 MConHudSdk.shared.sendHudBuzzerLevel(buzzerLevel: buzzerLevel)
 ```

-Fetch the current status information for HUD's buzzer status, retrieving only the on/off state and excluding the levels of LOW, MEDIUM, or HIGH.
+Fetch the current status information for HUD's buzzer status, retrieving only the on/off state and excluding the levels of LOW, MEDIUM, or HIGH.

 ```swift
 class ViewController: UIViewController {